toonnyy8-notes/SpeechLMScore/slides.md

 This study refers to the unsupervised evaluation metrics of NLG and proposes SpeechLMScore.

-Unlike past subjective score estimation methods, human scoring markers are not required when training the scoring model.
+Unlike past subjective score estimation methods, human scoring labels are not required when training the scoring model.

 </p>